ballyc/how-do-you-think/README.md

 **Input** an introspective note, **returns** insight on your thinking patterns.

-From simple prompt (yet engineered by ~170 psycho-analytics professional data as input).
+From simple prompt (derived from string of ~170 psycho-analytics professional data as input).

 Uses claude-opus-4-5 (2026)